High-risk, high-expense security for celebrities plagued by stalkers

 Alleged stalkers of actresses Gwyneth Paltrow and Sandra Bullock have been in Los Angeles courtrooms during the past year.
 Testimony revealed the actresses use personal security teams, high-tech camera security systems, panic room safety doors, and even an attack dog with decidedly mixed results to secure their safety.

-Paltrow faced her alleged stalker in a Los Angeles courtroom last February.
+Paltrow faced her alleged stalker in a Los Angeles courtroom in February 2016.
 Court testimony revealed that she has had a live-in security expert – with British military training – full time at her home residence -- a precaution only the wealthiest people could afford.

 Dante Soiu has a 17-year history of allegedly stalking Paltrow.
 In 2000, he was found not guilty by reason of insanity on a stalking charge landing him in a locked psychiatric facility for five years.
 After his release, Soiu began sending letters to Paltrow through her lawyers from 2009 until 2015 when he was charged again with this latest stalking offense.